derekoharrow/domoticz-tado-user-geolocation/README.md

 - If a user has already put a Zone into manual control mode it could be overwritten
 - At present the script sets either the heating to be on, as per programme, or turned down to a reduced value.
 It doesn't account for whether the user is far away or heading home and will only turn the heating for that zone back on when the user is detected (by Tado) as being back home.
+- At present, only one Zone can be controlled per tado user.

 ## To-Do